MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

 Before registration, make sure the [prerequisites](../deploy/register-with-azure.md#prerequisites) are met.

 > [!NOTE]
-> These SPN credentials are used for initial onboarding to HCI.
-HCI still creates separate SPN credentials for Arc onboarding.
+> These SPN credentials are used for initial onboarding to Azure Stack HCI.
+Azure Stack HCI still creates separate SPN credentials for Arc onboarding.
 To use a custom SPN for Arc onboarding, see [How do I register a cluster using SPN for Arc onboarding?](#how-do-i-register-a-cluster-using-spn-for-arc-onboarding).

 1. Run ['Connect-AzAccount'](/powershell/module/az.accounts/connect-azaccount) to connect to Azure.
    To use SPN to connect, you can use: